BY PASTOR T. O. BANSO

 He was a man of prayer.
-After highlighting his sacrifice and generosity as governor, he summed everything up by praying, “Remember me, my God, for good, according to all that I have done for this people” (Neh 5:19 NKJV).
+After highlighting his sacrifice and generosity as governor, he summed everything up by praying, “Remember me, my God, for good, according to all that I have done for this people” (Nehemiah 5:19 New King James Version).

-In addition, after narrating the conspiracy and subversion against him by some characters, he prayed: “My God, remember Tobiah and Sanballat, according to these their works, and the prophetess Noadiah and the rest of the prophets who would have made me afraid” (Neh 6:14 NKJV).
+In addition, after narrating the conspiracy and subversion against him by some characters, he prayed: “My God, remember Tobiah and Sanballat, according to these their works, and the prophetess Noadiah and the rest of the prophets who would have made me afraid” (Nehemiah 6:14 New King James Version).

-In Neh 13, Nehemiah talked about the reforms he implemented with regard to the temper, after which he prayed.
-“Remember this good deed, O my God, and do not forget all that I have faithfully done for the Temple of my God” (Neh 13:14 NLT).
+In Nehemiah 13, Nehemiah talked about the reforms he implemented with regard to the temper, after which he prayed.
+“Remember me, O my God, concerning this, and do not wipe out my good deeds that I have done for the house of my God, and for its services!”
+(Nehemiah 13:14 New King James Version).
 Similarly, after talking about his reforms towards ensuring the Sabbath Day is sanctified, he prayed.
-“Remember this good deed also, O my God!
-Have compassion on me according to your great and unfailing love” (Neh 13:22 NLT).
+“Remember me, O my God, concerning this also, and spare me according to the greatness of Your mercy!”
+(Nehemiah 13:22b New King James Version).

 Nehemiah’s reforms also extended to marriage to foreign women with someone from the family of the high priest among the culprits.
 Nehemiah, a man of prayer prayed after dealing with this sinful deed.
-“Remember them, O my God, for they have defiled the priesthood and the promises and vows of the priests and Levites” (Neh 13:29 NLT).
-It is significant that the book of Nehemiah ends with this prayer by Nehemiah: “Remember this in my favor, O my God” (verse 13 NLT).
-That followed other reforms including purging everything foreign from priesthood and assigning tasks to the priests and Levites.
+“Remember them, O my God, because they have defiled the priesthood and the covenant of the priesthood and the Levites” (Nehemiah 13:29 New King James Version).
+It is significant that the book of Nehemiah ends with this prayer by Nehemiah: “Remember me, O my God, for good!” (verse 31b New King James Version).
+That followed other reforms including purging everything foreign from the priesthood and assigning tasks to the priests and Levites.
 A leader must learn to be prayerful like Nehemiah.

 Nehemiah also had the fear of God.
 A leader must have the fear of God.
 God-fearing leaders always emerge as good leaders because they know they are not accountable to their followers only but also accountable to God.
 Nehemiah, comparing himself to the former governors, said, “But the former governors who were before me laid burdens on the people, and took from them bread and wine, besides forty shekels of silver.
-Yes, even their servants bore rule over the people, but I did not do so, because of the fear of God” (Neh 5:15 NKJV).
+Yes, even their servants bore rule over the people, but I did not do so, because of the fear of God” (Nehemiah 5:15 New King James Version).
 Nehemiah didn’t allow his office to corrupt him.
 Many leaders are corrupted by their offices, but not Nehemiah.
-I’m still going to talk on this later.
+I’m still going to talk about this later.

 3. A leader must first be a good follower.
 Nehemiah demonstrated this in his service to his master, the king, in Babylon, as his personal cupbearer, and as the governor of Jerusalem.

 Following the sad news about Jerusalem that Nehemiah heard and his prayer, he appeared before the king to perform his official duty as the wine server.
 Nehemiah remarked that he had never been sad before in the king’s presence – it was dangerous to appear before the king sorrowful and displease him.
 Nehemiah had always performed his duty cheerfully and satisfactorily but on that occasion, the king noticed a difference and said, “Why is your face sad, since you are not sick?
-This is nothing but sorrow of heart” (Neh 2:2 NKJV).
+This is nothing but sorrow of heart” (Nehemiah 2:2 New King James Version).

 4. A leader must respond to the call to leadership.
 A leader must accept the challenge to lead.
-After Nehemiah had prayed (Neh 1:5-11), he perceived a call to go and build the wall of Jerusalem which had broken down and he answered the call.
+After Nehemiah had prayed (Nehemiah 1:5-11), he perceived a call to go and build the wall of Jerusalem which had broken down and he answered the call.
 He didn’t ask God to send somebody else.
-“And I said to the king, ‘If it pleases the king, and if your servant has found favor in your sight, I ask that you send me to Judah, to the city of my fathers’ tombs, that I may rebuild it’” (Neh 2:5 NKJV).
+“And I said to the king, ‘If it pleases the king, and if your servant has found favor in your sight, I ask that you send me to Judah, to the city of my fathers’ tombs, that I may rebuild it’” (Nehemiah 2:5 New King James Version).

 Nehemiah was a willing leader.
 Some people who should be in leadership are unwilling because they don’t want to leave their comfort zone; they don’t want to leave certainty for uncertainty.
 Nevertheless, Nehemiah wasn’t like that.
 He answered the call to leadership.